lightly-io/workshop-sustainable-productivity/workshop-content.md

 And who's going to change that?

-Our responses to tough situations - like a deadline - are the same as a caveperson had to fighting a mammoth.
+Our responses to tough situations - like a deadline - are the same as a caveperson had to fight a mammoth.
 The challenges are completely different, and yet we react in the same way.

 Sweating doesn't help you write better emails.
 We still have physical reactions towards stress, even tough our "dangers" are mostly intellectual or social.

 What was a danger to a caveperson is not a danger for us.
 Let's say you don't like me.
 You don't want me to come back.
 That would make me anxious.
 Why?
 Does it matter?

 For a caveperson, it did.
 Being excluded from a tribe was the same thing as being left for dead.
 Our bodies haven't caught up with our new reality.
-My new reality is: there are no real danger.
+My new reality is: there is no real danger.
 For me, right now, there is no danger.

+When we act as if stress is OK, or that it's not affecting us in these obvious ways, we get into trouble.
+Remember: mental illness is the number one reason for sick leave.

+So why do we keep wanting people to be stressed?

+Because we want to be productive.

 ## Stress, productivity and flow
 [slide with Yerkes-Dodson graph, showing the relationship between productivity and stress on a bell curve]

-Everything in this world can be plotted on an bell-curve.
+Everything in this world can be plotted on a bell-curve.
 Even the relationship between stress and productivity.

 Now, why is productivity de-creased when we are stressed?